 There is only a slight difference in the head patterns between Frilled Monarchs and Pied Monarchs in Australia, and they both forage the same way.
 The female frilled flycatchers of New Guinea are brown and russet-breasted, and unlike pied males, they feed primarily among canopy foliage.
 Frilled Monarch calls a frog-like squawk when feeding and constant buzzing and creaking.
 However, Frilled Monarch’s song consists of a sequence of short, high-trilled whistles.

 Both sexes are a little different.
-The male head is glossy black, surrounded by pure white erectile ruff.
+The male head is glossy black, along with a white erectile ruff.
 The back, wings, and tail are glossy black, with a broad white band across the lower back to the scapulars and wing coverts.
 Also, there is a large black chin spot; the rest of the underparts are white.
 Eyes are dark brown; naked skin and round eyes are cobalt blue.

 The bill is blue-grey with a dark tip.
 The feet are slaty.
 Female birds have white lores and chins; their ruffs are reduced.
 They are immature as adults but much duller: black areas dark gray tinged with brown, chin and lores white, ruff heavily flecked grey, underparts grey-white.
 Juveniles have washed russets on the mantle and wings.
 The Frilled Monarch resembles the Pied Monarch in appearance and habits but lacks a black breast band.